sirmeeLynx/CLog/README.md

 ```{microsec}``` | ```%f``` | Microsecond part of the current second 000000-999999 | "830564"
 ```{nanosec}``` | ```%E``` | Nanosecond part of the current second 000000000-999999999 | "830564200"
 ### Source Metainformation (function name, file path, current line)
-***lwlog*** offers the ability to integrate source code meta information as attributes in your logs, capturing details like the current line number, file path, and function name from the point where the log function is called.
+***CLog*** offers the ability to integrate source code meta information as attributes in your logs, capturing details like the current line number, file path, and function name from the point where the log function is called.
 - **Compiler Intrinsics:** This functionality is made possible through the use of compiler intrinsics, which were first introduced in GCC and are now supported by MSVC as well.
-- **No Macros Needed:** Unlike other logging libraries, ***lwlog*** achieves this without the need for additional macros, resulting in cleaner and more straightforward code.
+- **No Macros Needed:** Unlike other logging libraries, ***CLog*** achieves this without the need for additional macros, resulting in cleaner and more straightforward code.
 - **Version Requirements:** To utilize these features, a newer version of Visual Studio (version 1927 or later) is required, as it includes the necessary intrinsic implementations.
 If an older version is used, any metainformation flags in your log patterns will result in nothing.
-- **Standard Compatibility:** While C++20 introduced std::source_location for similar purposes, ***lwlog*** does not mandate its usage.
+- **Standard Compatibility:** While C++20 introduced std::source_location for similar purposes, ***CLog*** does not mandate its usage.
 This design choice ensures broader compatibility, allowing users to benefit from source code meta information without being forced to adopt the latest C++ standard.
 ### Alignment Syntax
 Alignment specifications are individual to an attribute, and they contain an alignment side, width, and an optional fill character, which by default, if not specified, is an empty space.